MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-your-first-vsto-add-in-for-powerpoint.md

 - The `Application` field of the `ThisAddIn` class.
 The `Application` field returns an <xref:Microsoft.Office.Interop.PowerPoint.Application> object, which represents the current instance of PowerPoint.

 - The `Sld` parameter of the event handler for the [Microsoft.Office.Interop.PowerPoint.EApplication_Event.PresentationNewSlide](/previous-versions/office/developer/office-2010/ff762876(v%3doffice.14)) event.
-The `Sld` parameter is a <xref:Microsoft.Office.Interop.PowerPoint.Slide> object, which represents the new slide.
+The `Sld` parameter is a [Slide](/previous-versions/office/developer/office-2010/ff763417(v=office.14)) object, which represents the new slide.
 For more information, see [PowerPoint solutions](../vsto/powerpoint-solutions.md).

 ## Test the project
  When you build and run the project, verify that the text box appears in new slides that you add to a presentation.